 The Omni does a bit more – it acts as a Cover, AI2, AND a pocket, as you can put the inserts into the sleeve opening.
 I really prefer to use this system as an AI2, simply because I can use a couple of inserts and get 2-3 diaper changes out of the one diaper, by simply switching out the wet inserts.

 Both cover options offer a Snap and Aplix closure version.
 I do find, though, that since the Softbums covers are fleece lined, they can’t be re-used as much as PUL Diaper Covers.
 I usually just re-use 2, MAYBE 3 times because they tend to get a bit stinky if they get wet, which is probably because of the fleece lining.
 Although I do find that because they are lined with fleece, I get less leaks in this cloth diaper system.

 Softbums diaper shells come in a variety of colors and a few prints.
 The Finger Paint print that Moreaya is sporting above is retired at this point, but you can find a ton of cute and colorful prints on Amazon.com.

 You also have choices when it comes to Softbums inserts.

-You can purchase Softbums diapers on their website and at a variety of cloth Softbums retailers, including Amazon!
+You can purchase Softbums diapers on their website and at a variety of cloth Softbums retailers.
 Both Softbums Echo and Omni covers start at $21.95, without inserts.
-Amazon has a great 3-piece set that features a Shell and 2 Dry Touch inserts for $25.95.

 In true, All-in-Two style, Softbums inserts can be purchased separately, since you can reuse the shell a few times during diaper changes, and cost $4-$9 each, depending on size and material chosen.